Shin Megami Tensei III: Nocturne: Localization

 The localization of Nocturne was handled by Atlus USA, the North American branch of Atlus.
 The original Maniax is the version that was translated and released overseas, as the main director Kazuyuki Yamai believed the enhanced difficulty and the other new features would appeal to the western audience.
 In addition, the team were encouraged to release it by the success of mature titles in the west such as Grand Theft Auto, and the Maniax edition would give western players the most complete version of the game.
 The localization was announced in February 2004.
 This made Nocturne the first main Shin Megami Tensei title to be released outside Japan.
 It was speculated that this was the reason the numeral III was dropped from the title.
 Rather than altering the script, Atlus translated it all faithfully from the original Japanese, preserving the original experience as far as possible.
-For their work on the game's translation, the localization team were given access to the source files and Japanese strategy guide, which enabled them to avoid mistaking the genders of Kaneko's often highly androgynous designs.
+For their work on the game's translation, the localization team were given access to source game files and Japanese strategy guide, facilitating them avoiding nuances mistakes such as Kaneko's often highly androgynous designs gender.
 According to a later interview, it was said that Atlus had high confidence in the title's overseas release.
 The later popularity and recognition of the game would result in Atlus attaching the "Shin Megami Tensei" moniker to later Western releases of Megami Tensei titles to aid in identification and marketing.

 For its release in North America, it was given an "M for Mature" rating by the Entertainment Software Rating Board.
 In response to this, Atlus' western branch issued a statement saying that they were ensuring that the localized version of the game was true to the Japanese version, including its mature themes and content, as toning anything down "would [have been] a disservice to the gaming public".

-Furthermore, the North American version uses the "Nocturne" name, as in the Japanese version, which was under license of Terminal Reality, the developers of Nocturne.
+Atlus USA licensed the Nocturne name in preparation of its release, a title trademarked by the game developer Terminal Reality for the game series Nocturne.
+Ghostlight did not follow suit, prompting the game’s European release subtitle of Lucifer's Call instead.

 To promote the game, Atlus USA created a sweepstakes that ran between May and September 2004: the winner received a laptop decorated with the main protagonist's tattoo design, along with a free copy of the game.
 Due to backlogs at Sony Disc Manufacturing, Atlus delayed the release of the game by over three weeks to October 12.
 In compensation, DoubleJump Books offered free priority shipping worldwide for their Nocturne guidebook.
 The publishing rights in Europe were picked up by Midas Interactive, who published the game through their then-newly formed subsidiary Ghostlight under the title Shin Megami Tensei: Lucifer's Call.
 It released on July 1, 2005.
 Nocturne was the first Megami Tensei title to be released in Europe.
 It re-released for the PlayStation Network as a PlayStation 2 Classic in both North America and Europe: it released on May 6, 2014 for North America and May 20, 2015 for Europe.